 Richard’s move to the United States hardly came as a surprise.
 “I always wanted to be based in Los Angeles because I feel that if you want to make movies, you go to where they make movies,” he says.
 But he’s still excited about the prospect of collaborating with Canadians and drawing on their talent.

-“It’s fortuitous and also industrious to take advantage of being Canadian,” says Richard.
+“It’s fortuitous and also industrious to take advantage of being Canadian,” he says.
 “I’ve been very lucky in terms of the type of material I’ve been able to mine as a Canadian.
 There are two award-winning novelists—probably two of the finest novelists of my time—(whose work) I’ve made into movies, Whale Music and Barney’s Version.
 I might be an ex-pat in the fact that I don’t live in Canada, but my sensibility doesn’t have anything to do with being an ex-pat.
 My sensibility still reveres great Canadian work.”